StreamlabsSupport/Streamlabs-Chatbot/README.md

 If minigames still aren't working make sure that `settings` -> `usage` -> `minigames` are set to match where you try to use them.
 Minigames can only be either discord or stream chat and not both.

-## Bot size is huge/tiny on one more multiple monitors
+## Bot size is huge/tiny on one or multiple monitors
 right click the chatbot shortcut -> go to the `compability tab` -> change `scaling option` to system "Override high DPI scaling behavior.
 Scaling performed by:" -> select `system`.
 If your shortcut is in the task bar you have to `right click` the icon -> `right click` where it says "Streamlabs Chatbot" and then you go to the compability tab.
 [Example](https://i.gyazo.com/e445bedb5389fee195c6137448866a43.gif)